farcasterxyz/contracts/docs/docs.md

 The IdRegistry contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
 In such cases:

-1. A new IdRegistry contract is deployed in a state where only an admin can register fids.
+1. A new IdRegistry contract is deployed in a state where only an owner can register fids.
 2. The current IdRegistry contract is paused.
 3. The new IdRegistry is seeded with all the registered fids in the old contract.
 4. The KeyRegistry is updated to point to the new IdRegistry.